LiskArchive/lisk-legacy-docs/setup/source.md

 If you are not running Lisk locally, you will need to follow the [Configuration - API](../configuration.md#api-access-control) document to enable access.

-With all of the above steps complete you are ready to move on to the configuration documentation if you wish to enable forging or SSL.
+That's it!
-Please see [General Configuration](../configuration.md) for more information.
+You are ready to move on to the [configuration](../configuration.md) documentation if you wish to enable forging or SSL.

 ## Post-installation (optional)